 Jasper National Park in Alberta has a magical feel to it.
 It’s still not quite as busy as Banff which feels like a big city in comparison.
-Somehow Jasper is managing to feel a bit more wild and you know what?
+Somehow Jasper is managing to feel a bit wilder and you know what?
 I loved that about it.
 There are so many things to do in Jasper National Park from hiking to wildlife spotting, chilling in the hot springs, biking, kayaking… If you’re planning a road trip in the Canadian Rockies then make sure you don’t miss out on Jasper!

 About Jasper National Park